swcool/swcool.github.io/_posts/2013-12-04-markview-membership-features.md

 ## Join Membership Steps
   1. In Markview extension [option page](chrome-extension://ckaohobfbknbdldnafchijkpmfkncdml/options.html),
-     Click Paypal "Membership" Button to go to Paypal to apply, Memebership has 10 days trial period for free, membership fee is $10 (USD) for 6 months.
+     Click "Subscribe" Button to go to Paypal, Memebership has 10 days trial period for free, membership fee is $10 (USD) for 6 months.
-  2. After we recieve notice from Paypal if user sign up the membership plan successfully, we will send user email to let he/she sign in Markview Service Server.
-(This may take 1 to 12 hours)
+  2. After we recieve notice from Paypal when user sign up the membership plan successfully, we will send user email to let he/she sign in Markview Service Server.
   3. Go to Markview Extension Option page, click "Membership Access" to sign in, after "Membership Access" button turn Green, you are ready to use membership features.
   4. If you have any issues regarding membership process, send email to: contact@baiyunconsulting.com